awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

    [ℹ]  created serviceaccount "kube-system/fsx-csi-controller-sa"
    ```

    Note the name of the AWS CloudFormation stack that was deployed\.
-In the example output above, the stack is named `eksctl-my-csi-fsx-cluster-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa`\.
+In the previous example output, the stack is named `eksctl-my-csi-fsx-cluster-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa`\.

 1. Deploy the driver with the following command\.
 **Note**